bitshares/bsips/bsip-recurringmonthly.md

 # Summary for Stakeholders

-The ability to define recurring withdrawals in commonly recognized intervals, such as "monthly", might increase the goods and services that are accessible through BitShares by making it easier for merchants to accept payment on an intuitive montly basis.
-The adoption of such a feature might also increase the usage of various BitAssets including bitCNY and bitUSD.
+The ability to define recurring withdrawals in commonly recognized intervals, such as "monthly", will likely increase the goods and services that are accessible through BitShares by making it easier for merchants to accept payment on an intuitive montly basis.
+The adoption of such a feature will likely also increase the usage of various BitAssets including bitCNY and bitUSD.

 # Copyright